julian-molina/Documentation/_includes/network/time-range.md

 To add a parameter that may be missing, select *Add Missing Params* on the parameters node menu.

-{% include note.html content="After adding a quoted asset node, make sure you establish a reference to the second asset in the same market of the same exchange as the reference established with the base asset." %}

 <!-- ADDING ends -->

 {% endif %}